SRCH2/srch2-ngn/documentation/docs-for-review/index.md

 (4) Once the app has launched, enter characters in the text input field.
 You should instantly see search results.
 The app is doing instant search on a few dozen movie records.
-The following is a screenshot after this step:
+The following are screenshots after this step:

 <center>![The SRCH2 Android SDK in action!][tutorial-011]</center>